aniass/Customer-segmentation/README.md

-# Customer segmentation based on RFM method
+# Customer segmentation based on RFM method and K-Means clustering

 ### General info
 This project contains customer segmentation by using the RFM method and K-Means clustering.
 The dataset includes sample sales data based on retail analytics.
 We use the RFM method and the k-means clustering algorithm for creating customer segments based on data provided.